K\"ahler-Einstein metrics with prescribed singularities on Fano manifolds: Why the prescribed singularities setting?

-then by Theorem \ref{thm:Open} the slope of the $d$-coercivity of $D_{\psi_{s}}$ for $\psi_{s}:=s\psi'+(1-s)\psi$ are uniformly bounded.
+where $A>1$ is given by Theorem \ref{thm:Open}, then the slopes of the $d$-coercivity of $D_{\psi_{s}}$ for $\psi_{s}:=s\psi'+(1-s)\psi$ are uniformly bounded.
 Thus, proceeding as in the proof of Theorem \ref{thmA}, appropriate potentials for the KE metrics are uniformly bounded from above and the strong continuity of Theorem \ref{thmA} holds for this path as a consequence of Theorem \ref{thm:Closed}.} \end{rem}